Compulsed/blog/plan.md

 - [ ] IAM Auth on database
 - [ ] Move compose into backend (does not support microservices nicely)

+## Technical debt
+- [ ] EC2 key to log into bastion host in cloudformation

 ## Optional
 - [ ] Serverless CI/CD
 - [ ] Serverless Platform